 An entertaining but limited music production app.

-Intuitive and straightforward software with an imperfect UI.
+Intuitive and straightforward software on multiple platforms.

 Stagelight takes a slightly different approach to digital music production than other similar packages, with a focus on the interface typically known as a live mode.
 It’s a way of testing out different loops and audio clips together to see what meshes well, used by some electronic artists in their live performances.
-In Stagelight’s case, live mode is just as useful in the studio — as Mike Shinoda of Linkin Park demonstrated in a blog post about the software.
-Users can assemble an array of loops to flit between instantly, even recording over their loops as they’re playing.
-That makes sketching out songs fast, as well as a lot of fun.

 Complex production software that works particularly well with live instrumentation.

-Reaper is certainly a robust piece of software, particularly considering its asking price.
-However, it’s not the easiest program to work with — it certainly doesn’t have the sense of fun that GarageBand does.
 This is professional-grade equipment for musicians looking to get real work done, and it does an excellent job if you’re willing to learn the ropes.